Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 #### Logical (row-based) log replication

-To decouple the WAL from the storage format, we can employ a logical log (like MySQL\'s binlog).
+To decouple the WAL from the storage format, we can employ a logical log (like MySQL's binlog).
 A logical log is a sequence of records describing writes to database tables per row:

 For an inserted row, the log contains the new values of the columns.
 For